OVERVIEW

 Threats

-"Annapurna" brand of Single Super Phosphate (SSP) is one of the first choice of farmers in West Bengal for increasing their crop.
-Your Company is trying to increase its market share by maintaining very high standard of quality.
+"Annapurna" brand of Single Super Phosphate (SSP) continues to remain one of the preferred choice of farmers in West Bengal for

 OPPORTUNITIES AND THREATS Strengths

-Annapurna SSP is the best quality of SSP made available to farmers in West Bengal
+"ANNAPURNA" SSP is recognized as one of the best quality SSP fertilizers available to farmers in West Bengal.

-Continuing price disparity between urea and phosphatic fertilizers resulting in imbalance use of fertilizer.
+Continuing price disparity between urea and phosphatic fertilisers resulting to imbalance use of fertiliser.

 DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE